 Gonzaga University | 502 East Boone Avenue | Spokane, WA 99258-0102 | (800) 986.9585

-Your first-semester course schedule will be constructed for you by Academic Advising and Assistance, based on the information you provide in an online registration survey, as well as your academic profile and history.
+Your first-semester course schedule will be constructed for you by Academic Advising and Assistance, based on the information you provide in the Academic Interest Survey, as well as your academic profile and history.
 To learn more, please visit our website at www.gonzaga.edu/froshregistration.
 For all subsequent semesters, you will register for courses on your own, through Zagweb.

 College is your opportunity for exploration, and finding the right major or career is part of the journey.
 We don't want you to feel pressured into choosing a major right from the start.
 If you are unsure about your studies, that's OK!
 There are only a handful of majors and programs (engineering, health science related fields, special education, teacher certification) that require specific courses to be taken first semester, so being undecided won't put you behind.
-When you complete the registration survey, before to answer all of our questions accurately.
-Your answers will inform our scheduling process, and ensure that we get you registered for courses that meet degree requirements, and expose you to areas of self-identifed interest.
-Pathways is a freshman seminar course that is highly recommended for students undecided on a major, as it will provide you with in-class presentations and discussions on career discernment, among many other topics.
+When you complete the registration survey, be sure to answer all of our questions accurately.
+Your answers will inform our scheduling process, and ensure that we get you registered for courses that meet degree requirements, and expose you to areas of self-identified interest.
+Still unsure about being undecided?
+Check out this YouTube video to learn more about how Gonzaga supports our students searching for majors.

 In order to complete a degree, Gonzaga requires at least 128 semester credits.
 Students who wish to complete their degree in four years must average at least 32 credits per year, or 16 credits per semester on average.
 Students in engineering and special education programs should anticipate 18 and 17 credit semesters in order to complete those programs in four years.
 Each credit of in-class time generally requires at least 2 hours of out-of-class study per week, so a semester schedule of 16 credits will compose an average and balanced week of academic work.
 Full-time student standing is anywhere between 12 and 18 credits per semester.

-All students who major in the College of Arts & Sciences take a foreign language competency requirement.
+All students who major in the College of Arts & Sciences will have a foreign language competency requirement.
 The College of Arts & Sciences will be creating information about this new requirement soon, and it is also explained in the Academic Interest Survey, which you will take beginning in May.
-Foreign language is not a core requirement of the Schools of Business Administration, Engineering & Applied Science, Education or Professional Studies (Nursing, Human Physiology).
-However, mastery of a foreign language is a significant enhancement to a well-rounded education, so students in all disciplines with interest in languages are encouraged to include language study in their program.
-Free to take a language other than the one(s) you studied in high school.
+Foreign language is not a competency requirement for other Schools, however, mastery of a foreign language is a significant enhancement to a well-rounded education.
+Students in all disciplines with interest in languages are encouraged to include language study in their program.
+Feel free to take a language other than the one(s) you studied in high school.
 Introductory courses are available in all languages taught at GU with no expectation of previous study, so be adventurous!

 All students must complete at least one semester of mathematics within their first year at Gonzaga, as part of their University Core.
 Many majors and/or areas of concentration require more extensive mathematics coursework as well.
 Depending on your chosen area of study, you will be placed in mathematics when and if it is necessary to the timely completion of your academic program.
 Many students will not have mathematics course in their first semester schedule.
 These students are expected to take this course, in consultation with their academic advisor, in their spring term.

 Yes, perhaps.
 Once you receive your schedule, if you have questions or concerns, plan to either call, e-mail or visit our office during Schedule Change Times.
 We will listen to your concerns and review your schedule with you to see if changes are necessary and/or possible.
 Our first priority is registering you for a first semester that sets you on a four-year path to graduation.
 If that requires schedule changes, we will gladly make them.
 For more information about schedule changes, please click here.

-We will be available for in-person schedule changes and advising on Friday, August 30th and Saturday August 31st.
-Once classes begin, please consult with your Academic Advisor before requesting changes to your schedule in Academic Advising.
+We will be available for schedule changes and advising during New Student Orientation.
+Once classes begin, please consult with your Academic Advisor before requesting changes to your schedule.
 These changes must be made during the "ADD/DROP" period, in the first few days of classes.
-The last day to add a course for fall semester 2013 is Wednesday, September 11th.
-The last day to drop a course for fall semester 2013 is Friday, September 13th.
-The last day to withdraw from a course is Friday, November 15th (advisor signature required).
-What is the difference between dropping and withdrawing?
-See our General FAQs for information.
+The last day to add a course for fall semester 2016 is Wednesday, September 7th.
+The last day to drop a course for fall semester 2016 is Friday, September 9th.
+For more information about schedule changes, please click here.

-On September 2nd, during the Academic Day of New Student Orientation, you will meet your assigned academic advisor.
+On August 29th, during the Academic Day of New Student Orientation, you will meet your assigned academic advisor.
 This advisor is assigned to you in August by the Academic Advising & Assistance office.
 This person is not on-campus in the summer months, and has not taken part in the creation of your schedule.
 Be rest assured, your first semester schedule was created by a professional academic advisor at Gonzaga, and meets the requirements of your selected major and/or area of interest.